mosser/sec-labs/lab_1/step_4.md

   * Modify the meta-model to introduce sensors used to transition from one state to another;
     * Adapt the code generator to support such an expressiveness;
   * Identify the right meta-model element to support the 7-segment display;
     *  Adapt the code generator to support such an expressiveness;

+## Feedback Questions

+  * What are the pros/cons associated to the meta-modeling approach?
+What is the cost of defining a meta-model?
+What is difficult in this activity?
+  * From the user point of view, what does it change?
+Is the approach usable for large apps?
+  * Consider the LED app and the counter one as two separate models.
+Is it possible to automate the creation of the final app based on these two models?
+  * What about the readability of the generated code compared to the previous one “by hand”?
+Its debugging capabilities ?
+Its extensiveness?
+  * Explain the interest of modeling in terms of genericity, functional property verification.

 ## Documentation & Bibliography